 “We should start thinking about how you want to distribute the funds collected for the Vets,” Lewandowski wrote on Jan.
 29, 2016, referring to the Donald J. Trump Special Event for Veterans.

-Of the $5.6 million that event raised, Attorney General Underwood says more than $2.8 was contributed to the foundation.
+Of the $5.6 million that event raised, Attorney General Underwood says more than $2.8 million was contributed to the foundation.
 Private donors donated the rest to veterans’ charity groups without going through the foundation.

 Underwood says that an email Lewandowski sent some days later, on the eve of the Iowa caucuses, exposed the electioneering purposes of the foundation.